Wealden pliosauromorph from Germany

 Our paper on a pliosauromorph plesiosaurian jaw from the ‘Wealden facies’ deposits of Germany has been released.

 We describe an incomplete plesiosaurian mandible from the non-marine ‘Wealden facies’ deposits of the Bückeberg Group.
 The specimen was found in the 1960s in a quarry near Kathrinhagen in Lower Saxony (northwestern Germany).
-It was, for many years, on display at the Geological Museum of the University of Cologne and had initially been identified as a crocodilian jaw.
+It was, for many years, on display at the Geological Museum of the University of Cologne, Germany, and had initially been identified as a crocodilian jaw.
 Our investigation showed that it in fact is part of a plesiosaurian mandible that resembles the lower jaws of rhomaleosaurids and the pliosaurid Simolestes.

 The specimen will soon be on display again at the Geomuseum in Cologne.

-Co-authors of the study are Jahn J. Hornung, Jens Lallensack and Benjamin Kear
+Co-authors of the study are Jahn J. Hornung, Jens Lallensack and Benjamin Kear.

 Mandible of a Simolestes-like pliosauromorph plesiosaur from the Wealden Bückeberg Sandstone of Germany